jeffcsauer/GSOC2020/blog_drafts/Sauer_GSOC2020_Summary.md

 - Implement Local Spatial Heteroskedasticity (LOSH) estimators
 - Implement univariate, bivariate, and multivariate Local Join Count (LJC) estimators

 Each estimator includes docstrings, doctests, tests, and an example notebook demonstrating its application.
-After completing the above objectives towards the end of July, additional objectives were outlined.
+After completing the above objectives towards the end of July, additional objectives (so-called 'stretch goals') were outlined.
 These additional objectives were to be completed as much as possible by the end of Google Summer of Code 2020 and serve as a bridge to continue contributing to PySAL in the future.

 - Implement univariate and multivariate local Geary estimators
-- Experiment with conditional randomization of the LOSH estimator

 As of the writing of this document and the end of GSOC, the following progress has been made across all of the above objectives: